Clearer acceleration and lateral force feedback in Protern

 • Differences between runs stand out without being masked by noise

-This is especially helpful when comparing line choices, tempo, or execution changes.
+This supports clear performance comparison when reviewing line choices, tempo, or execution changes.

 Where this helps in Protern Web